Saturday morning, Red Sox vs. Yankees on FOX...

 It’s the top of the ninth, the Sox have a one run lead, and it is the last chance for the Yankees to come back.
 I am sure both Yankees and Red Sox fans everywhere are glued to the tube.
 With two outs and Cano batting with a 3-2 count on him, BAM, the game disappears and race cars appear on the TV screen!!!
 With no warning, in the middle of an at-bat, the game is gone and race cars are racing around in circles!

-After a minor freak out, and a few swears, I suddenly remember that games have sometimes been broadcast on FX in the past.
+After a minor freak out, and a few swears, I suddenly remembered that games have sometimes been broadcast on FX in the past.
 I grabbed my remote and turn to channel 41 just as the game ended.
 Cano grounded out, Sox won 4-3.

 I switched channels before FOX finally announced what happened to the baseball game.
 Obviously it was too late to see the ending of the game by the time the new channel was announced.